 This super simple strawberry puree has only two ingredients.

 - Strawberries - The star of the show!
-You can use either fresh strawberries or frozen strawberries.
-If it's strawberry season and you can get your hands on some really high-quality sweet strawberries, then fresh is great.
+You can use fresh or frozen strawberries.
+Frozen berries are great for making this out of strawberry season.

-- Sugar - You want regular white sugar for this recipe.
+- Sugar - You want regular white sugar for this recipe (caster sugar in the UK).

 How to Make Strawberry Puree